 Tim Sweeney and The Fringe

 Featuring Tim Sweeney on electric guitar.
-With Randy Petterson on electric guitar and electric mandolin, and Roe Osborn on bass, the Fringe offers high-enery reditions of the fabulous songs of the 1960s and 70s in three part harmony.
+With Randy Petterson on electric guitar and electric mandolin, and Roe Osborn on bass, the Fringe offers high-enegry renditions of the fabulous songs of the 60s and 70s in three part harmony.
 They will boomer rock you with the music of the Beatles, the Rolling Stones, Steve Miller Band, Peter Frampton and toe-tapping originals.
 Just try to not sing along!
-Tim Sweeney (Holy Redeemer Church 7 pm)

 Martha Whatley and Peter Earle

-The best of Broadway vocal duets featuring Show Boat to Wicked.
-With the ever-popular Chris Morris on the piano.
+The best vocal duo with the ever-popular Chris Morris on the piano.
 Cape audiences love these performers.
-(Congregational Church 7 pm)

-A Steinway Artist who has performed throughout the USA and internationally, gathering critical acclaim for sensitive and colorful solo and chamber music recitals, Mr. Wyatt will be playing an all-Gershwin recital, including the Preludes for Piano, some rags, unpublished music and ending with the Rhapsody in Blue.
-(St. Christopher’s 8 pm)
+A Steinway Artist who has performed throughout the USA and internationally, gathering critical acclaim for sensitive and colorful solo and chamber music recitals, Mr. Wyatt is one of the nation’s foremost Gershwin scholars who is also known for chamber music recitals.

-John and Rebecca Higby are a real life husband and wife comedy duo that specialize in a yo-yo, hula hoop, and unicycle show.
+John Higby and Rebecca are a real life husband and wife comedy duo that specialize in a yo-yo, hula hoop, and unicycle show.
 They have performed their unique high energy show in 26 countries and hold three Guinness World Records as well as the 2008 World Yo-Yo Champion title.
 So much fun and such amazing stunts.
-(Community Center Gym 5 and 6 pm)

 • • • • •